AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ## Feature enhancements for HIPAA-readiness

-The `magento/hipaa-ee` package introduces some changes and enhancements to the base Commerce product.
+The `magento/hipaa-ee` extension introduces some changes and enhancements to the base Commerce product.
 The following sections provide details about these changes and how they alter the base product.

 ### Action Logs